 You can also transfer the flour to a vacuum-sealed container.
 This will prevent air from interacting with the product inside.
 As some vacuum-sealed bags are not food-safe, if you’re not sure, it’s best to pour the flour into a food-safe bag, push out as much air as you can, and then into a bag to vacuum seal.
 See vacuum-sealed bags on Amazon.
 The flour will keep for ages with these methods, sometimes as long as two years!

-A 25Kg bag of flour is going to fill a lot of small bags, which can be expensive and not great for the environment.
-Putting it in the freezer is also going to take up a lot of premium space.
-Most bakers combat this by storing ½ or ⅓ of their flour in a long term solution.
+A 25Kg bag of flour will fill many small bags, which can be expensive and not great for the environment.
+Putting it in the freezer will also take up a lot of premium space.
+Most bakers combat this by storing ½ or ⅓ of their flour in a long-term solution.
 The rest can be kept in a cool place.